gadicc/wmd/README.md

 ## IMPORTANT NOTES

-Meant to handle private code.
-You run your own WMP server for all your own projects.
-This is not intended to be cloud-hosted and offer deployment services to others (which is against the license, below).

-On that note, it's possible I may abandon this project entirely once Galaxy is launched.

 NB: This is a work in progress.
 You should only be using this in development on your home PC.
 Few security checks are in place.
 Error handling is limited.

+It's entirely possible I may abandon this project entirely once Galaxy is launched.

 DISCLAIMER: Use at your own risk.
 You are giving the app full access to your entire github codebase, and the ability to deploy new cloud